From

 For every Sikh, the turban represents pride, honour, legacy and the crown gifted to them by Sikh Gurus.
 It stands for equality, justice and humanity, and not just a piece of cloth which is tied around the head.
 The turban is a quintessential part of Sikh identity and represents the most pertinent element of the Sikh Faith – that all people are equal irrespective of caste, religion, country.
 The turban gives strength and identity to a Sikh and induces the courage to face all odds, and a constant readiness to help and service humankind.
 This session therefore also aims to correct misconceptions about the turban.

-Facebook page to find out more.
+Visit the Facebook page to find out more.